yakout/compiler/README.md

 # and use it in tokenizing the input source code file.
 $ ./compiler --lex -g <rules-file> <source-code-file>

-# Performs lexical analysis only on the given source code using the given rules file.
+# Performs lexical analysis on the given source code file using the given transition table file.
 $ ./compiler --lex <transition-table-file> <source-code-file>

+# Performs syntax analysis on the given source code file using the given transition table file and the grammar file.
+$ ./compiler --parse <transition_table-file> <source-code-file> <grammar-file>

+# Performs syntax analysis on the given source code file using the given rules file (to generate transition table) and the grammar file.
+$ ./compiler --parse -g <rules-file> <source-code-file> <grammar-file>

 # For help
 $ ./compiler --help